Latest From Our Articles

 Anxiety and despair are highly common among people with Lyme disease, which makes an already terrible situation even worse, but there are ways to find relief.

-In cases of depression, the system can have "receptors that may be oversensitive or insensitive to a specific neurotransmitter, causing their response to its release to be excessive or inadequate," or they may send a weakened message if there is too little of the neurotransmitter, according to Harvard Health.
+In cases of depression, the system can have "receptors that may be oversensitive or insensitive to a specific neurotransmitter, causing their response to its release to be excessive or inadequate," or it may send a weakened message if there is too little of the neurotransmitter, according to Harvard Health.

 Basically, any changes to our brain chemistry might result in major mood swings.

-Mental Health and Lyme Disease
+Mental health and Lyme disease

 It's not all in your head, which is wonderful news.

-Important Factors for Lyme Disease, Anxiety, and Depression
+Important factors for Lyme disease, anxiety, and depression

 A vital aspect of mental wellness is nutrition.
-Although it is normal to observe even minor alterations in a person's mood after not eating, such as rage or irritation, nutrition also plays a significant part in our health.
-According to studies, people who suffer from anxiety and depression illnesses have inferior nutrition quality.
-According to some study, changing one's diet can reduce or even eliminate the symptoms of several chronic diseases while also improving overall quality of life.
+Although it is normal to observe minor alterations in a person's mood after not eating, such as rage or irritation, nutrition also plays a significant part in our health.
+According to studies, people who suffer from anxiety and depression have inferior nutrition quality.
+According to a study, changing one's diet can reduce or even eliminate the symptoms of several chronic diseases while also improving overall quality of life.

-What Leads to Depression and Anxiety?
+What leads to depression and anxiety?

 If you've experienced more of the following, you're at a greater risk for anxiety or depression: